scomup/sample_ORB/test/README.md

 ### Lesson00: 00_test_orbextractor
-This lesson introduces the orbextractor module for ORB_SLAM2(feature/keypoint extractor) and how does it Work.
+This lesson introduces the orbextractor module (feature/keypoint extractor) and how does it Work.

 ### Lesson01: 01_test_frame
 This lesson introduces the Frame module.
 A Frame contained all keypoints, keypoints are saved in differnet grids for high-speed access.
 The camera information also be saved in Frame.